Allergy Shots in Columbus, OH: What to Know

 Ohio Medicaid Next Generation covers allergy testing and immunotherapy through MCOs including Buckeye, CareSource, Humana, Molina, UnitedHealthcare CP, AmeriHealth Caritas, and Anthem BCBS.
 Step-therapy reform SB 265 provides patient protections.

 Curex accepts most major Columbus insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Columbus.
+At $129/month for at-home SCIT allergy shots, Curex provides long-term immunotherapy without requiring weekly clinic visits.

 Allergy Shot Resources